scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 wrapper for this script is created in your TeX installation's ``bin/`` directory, so that the script will be on your PATH.
 The next time you compile the document, all Python-generated content will be included.

-PythonTeX is compatible with the pdfTeX, XeTeX, and LuaTeX engines.
+PythonTeX is compatible with all standard LaTeX engines (executable binaries):
+pdfTeX, XeTeX, and LuaTeX.
+It has been tested with TeX Live [TL]_ and MiKTeX [MIK]_, and should work with other distributions.

 Commands and environments